kali-mx/BlogContent/Dawn2_BOF.md

 ![badchar](https://user-images.githubusercontent.com/76034874/181870131-29d479b1-fb04-4e7d-a1ff-2dc5c950295c.png)

 ## 6) Finding the Jump Point
 #### We need to find an address in memory with the jmp esp instruction with no security features in place.
 (False across the board).
-We can use this instruction to jump the program to an area of memory we control, which is pure evil (reverse shell).
-We do this with mona, a tool in Immunity Debugger.
-The syntax is !mona jmp -r esp
+We can use this instruction to jump the program to an area of memory we control, which is our reverse shellcode).
+We do find with mona, a tool in Immunity Debugger.
+The syntax is `!mona jmp -r esp`
+The output shows us a viable pointer location at 0x345964ba.
+We can point our BOF to end up at this address, containing a jmp instruction
 ![jmpesp](https://user-images.githubusercontent.com/76034874/181870587-18478525-0d60-4cd5-9e6b-81ed35f016b5.png)

 # Generating the reverse shell